jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 Already today, new data centre locations are competing with human consumption of drinking water.
 According to Bloomberg News about two-thirds of data-centers that were built or developed in 2022 are located in areas that are already under "water-stress" [^13].
+In the US alone "AI servers [...] could generate an annual water footprint ranging from 731 to 1,125 million m3" [^53].

 #### Electronic Waste